 4. The Car & Fashion Museum | Russian Museum

 To visit the museums, follow the bike path up Calle Princesa.
-Both museums are well worth a visit. the Russian Museum is the only international branch of the Hermitage museum in St. Petersberg.
+Both museums are well worth a visit. the Russian Museum WAS the only international branch of the Hermitage museum in St. Petersberg.
+However, with the Russian War on Ukraine, the artwork has been returned to Russia.
+The museum is still open, exhibiting works of Malaga born artist, Pablo Picasso.
 The Car & Fashion Museum is just stunning!
 Impeccable vintage cars are paired with designer fashions of the same era.
 The perfect ‘His & Her’ museum visit.
 The museums are housed in the old tobacco factory ‘La Tabacalera’.
 Bike parking is available just inside the gates.

 5. Torre Monica

 In the mid- 1800’s, Málaga was the second most important industrial city and port in Spain after Barcelona.
 Measuring 100 metres, this is tallest old factory chimney in the area.
 It is a vestige to the industrial past of the city.
 The name Monica stems from a local love story.
 For some interaction with the locals, why not ask a passerby why it is called Monica?
 They will tell you the story in great detail!

 6. Parque Oeste

 To visit the park, leave the promenade shortly after Torre Monica.
 The park takes up two whole city blocks and is full of suprises.
 Around 40 fantasy sculptures are dotted around the park.
 Black swans and other water-fowl float around the large artificial lake.
 In the middle of the park, up some steps you can even find a couple of emus and wallabies.

 When the bike path and the cars turn north after the end of the beach, you don’t!
 Keep going straight to the river.
 Head north up the river and then cross the beautiful undulating bridge.
 Opened in 2020, it is the longest wooden bridge in all of Europe.